 We spoke to university housing and campus fire experts about which appliances are too dangerous to store in dorm rooms and got their tips for staying safe if you do decide to bring any appliances with you.
 Always double-check the guidelines listed on your university’s website and housing policy forms to ensure all items you’re packing are allowed in your room.
 And while you’re shopping, make sure to keep in mind all the stores that offer special student discounts.

-Top-rated kitchen appliances for dorm rooms in 2021
+Top-rated kitchen appliances for dorm rooms in 2022

 Top-rated microwaves for dorms